-In addition to FY 2018 Medicare payment rates, SNFs continue to be impacted by the "Bipartisan Budget Act of 2018," which extended Medicare sequestration, which generally cuts Medicare provider and plan payments by 2% across the board, for an additional two years through 2027.
+In addition to FY 2018 Medicare payment rates, SNFs continue to be impacted by the "Bipartisan Budget Act of 2015" ("BBA") which provided \$80 billion in discretionary spending sequestration relief over two years, and extended Medicare sequestration, which generally cuts Medicare provider and plan payments by 2% across the board, for an additional year, through 2025.
+The FY 2025 sequestration will be "front loaded," such that a 4% reduction will apply during the first six months of the fiscal year and no reduction will be imposed during the second half of the fiscal year.

 Furthermore, while the exceptions review process for therapy caps stipulated by MACRA expired December 31, 2017, the Bipartisan Budget Act of 2018 permanently repealed the therapy caps and the exceptions review process that applied to Medicare Part B therapy coverage as of January 1, 2018.
-The industry estimates that these changes may potentially (i) result in the restoration of Medicare Part B SNF revenues that would have declined had the therapy caps remained in place and (ii) permit continued medically necessary services to maintain beneficiary quality of care levels.
+The industry estimates that these changes may potentially (i) result in the restoration of Medicare Part B SNF revenues that would have declined had the therapy caps remained in place and (ii) permit continued necessary services to maintain beneficiary quality of care levels.
 However, it reduced the reimbursement rate for Medicare Part B therapy services performed by therapy assistants to 85% of the physician fee schedule beginning January 1, 2022 which may offset some of the additional expenses.
-The Bipartisan Budget Act of 2018 also restored the limited post-pay claims review process and eliminated a threat to future SNF Medicare payment rates by ending the "Independent Payment Advisory Board" established under the Healthcare Reform Law.
+The Bipartisan Budget Act of 2018 also restored the limited post-pay claims review process and eliminated a threat to future SNF Medicare payment rates by ending the "Independent Payment Advisory Board" which was tasked with cutting future Medicare rates.